FedSilVor/Bussy_Name/README.md

 # What's your bussy's name?
 Let's find out!
-The concept is very simple: **Astolfo will help you finding your bussy's name from your birthday!** I took inspiration from this meme that a friend of mine sent me on Discord:
+The concept is very simple: **Astolfo will help you finding your bussy's name from your birthdate!** I took inspiration from this meme that a friend of mine sent me on Discord:

 *(this one)*